NamitaCN/Furniture_Sales_Data_Dashboard_PowerBI/README.md

-# Super-Store-Sales
-Power BI Dashboard
+Project Objective:

-Project Objective: To contribute to the success of a business by utilizing data analysis techniques, specifically focusing on time series analysis, to provide valuable insights and accurate sales forecasting .
+- Utilize data analysis techniques to provide valuable insights and accurate sales forecasting.
-Steps Taken:   1.
-Dashboard Creation - Identified the KPIs, designed an intuitive appealing dashboard, added interactive visualizationsn and filtering which allow users to explore the data at various levels of granularity.
-2. Data Analysis - Provided valuable insights to business entities enhancing effectiveness of their sales strategies through visualization and charts.
-3. Sales Forecasting - Leveraged historic data and apply time series analysis to generate sales forecasts for next 15 days.
-4. Actionable insights and Recommendations - Shared valuable insights and actionable information that can drive strategic decision-making and supported the supermarket's goal for growth, efficiency and customer satisfaction.
-Insights: 1.
-Maximum number of payments to the store are done through Cash-on-delivery, then online methods.
-Least number of customers prefer paymeny through cards.
-2. Western region customers are the most important customers for the store as they account for more than one-third of the store's sales.
-3. Month-wise sales was highest in December then November , however maximum profits were encountered in the month of October then December & March.
-In the last 2 years, the store has received 22k orders giving a sales of $1.6M .
-Total profit is $175K whereas teh store's average ship days has been 4 days.
+- Focus on time series analysis to enhance business decision-making.

+Steps Taken:

+Dashboard Creation:

+- Identified key KPIs and designed an intuitive, appealing dashboard.
+- Added interactive visualizations and filtering for exploring data at various levels.

+Data Analysis:

+Provided valuable insights through visualizations and charts, enhancing the effectiveness of sales strategies.

+Sales Forecasting:

+Applied time series analysis on historic data to forecast sales for the next 15 days.

+Actionable Insights and Recommendations:

+Shared key insights and recommendations that support strategic decision-making, focusing on growth, efficiency, and customer satisfaction.

+Key Insights:

+Payment Methods:

+- Maximum payments are made through Cash-on-delivery, followed by online methods.
+- Card payments are the least preferred by customers.

+Regional Sales:

+Western region customers account for more than one-third of the store's sales, making them the most valuable.

+Month-wise Sales & Profit:

+The highest sales occurred in December and November, while October saw the highest profits, followed by December and March.

+Store Performance:

+- Over the past two years, the store has received 22,000 orders, generating $1.6 million in sales.
+- Total profit amounts to $175,000, with an average shipping time of 4 days.